 Distributed by Yale University Press

 While the songs, speeches, and prayers that enlivened ancient feasts are now largely lost to us, the vessels used to drink or pour liquids at these festive occasions have survived.
 And many—for reasons not always entirely clear—were made in the shape of animals: bulls and rams, lions and deer, graceful birds and braying donkeys, among others.
-What is more, the tradition of crafting animal-shaped vessels is not unique to one culture or geographic locale; the affinity for this type of object spans ancient civilizations in the Mediterranean, the Near and Far East, and the Americas.
+What is more, the tradition of crafting animal-shaped vessels is not unique to one culture or geographic locale; the affinity for this type of object spans ancient civilizations in the Mediterranean, the Near and Far East, and South America.
 This comprehensive volume delves into the rich cross-cultural story of these entertaining and often extremely lifelike objects, offering a picture of how they spurred artistic exchange and innovation.

 The world of ancient feasting and ritual practice comes into focus through the lively questions taken up in the book.
 How exactly could one drink from and hold these sometimes unwieldly objects?
 Could they double as masks?
 Which beverages would have filled them?
 What does the preference for these shapes say about the human/animal relationship?
 How do they relate to social standing?
 These questions and more, illuminated by a standout lineup of international contributors, help us not only to better understand this unique form of drinking vessel, but also to appreciate the experiences of the individuals and communities who raised up these one-of-a-kind objects in pleasure and in praise.